 When you first call, our friendly and helpful office staff will answer all of your questions, gather information, set you up a timely appointment and even contact your insurance company to inform you of your expected copay.
 Our new patient coordinator will contact you 1 – 2 days prior to your first appointment to provide last minute instructions for your visit.

 When you arrive, free parking is available in the front or rear of our office.
 The front large reception area is generally better for families and the smaller more private rear reception area is generally better for adults.

 You may expect to spend three to four hours in our office at your first appointment in order to complete an extensive and thorough initial evaluation.

-Generally, your third and subsequent appointments with your physician will be approximately twenty minutes and are usually scheduled every few weeks to a few months, depending on your needs.
+Generally, your second and subsequent appointments with your physician will be approximately twenty minutes and are usually scheduled every few weeks to a few months, depending on your needs.

 For patients participating in our buprenorphine program, the first appointment assesses the eligibility for enrollment and induction.
-The second appointment assesses the response to the buprenorphine and psychiatric testing is conducted.
-At the third appointment, diagnostic, assessment and treatment planning is finalized.
-The first three lengthier appointments and subsequent follow-up appointments are generally scheduled monthly.
+The second appointment includes a psychiatric evaluation, psychiatric testing, diagnostics, and evaluation of the response to the buprenorphine.
+At the third appointment, further evaluation of progress with medication, assessment and treatment planning is finalized.
+The first three lengthier appointments are scheduled weekly and subsequent follow-up appointments are generally scheduled monthly/four week intervals.